DrHyde01/DrHyde01/README.md

 ### Bonjour 👋

-:bust_in_silhouette: I’m Stephane, frontend developper with a crush for UI/UX :art:
+:bust_in_silhouette: I’m **Stephane**, frontend developper with a crush for UI/UX :art:

 :computer: HTML, CSS, SCSS, Bootstrap, Tailwind, JS, Vue.js

-:eyeglasses: Autodidact and curious person looking for new knowledges / challenges !
+:eyeglasses: **Autodidact and curious** person looking for new knowledges / challenges !

-:mega: Now available for many projects, and for jobs anywhere in France !
+:mega: Now **available for many projects**, and for jobs anywhere in France !

+***